 Despite the ostensible rejection of waiting at independence, however, the rhetoric of waiting did not disappear in postcolonial literature after the majority of postcolonial nations achieved independence in the 1960s.
 Instead, novels like Ngugi wa Thiong’o’s A Grain of Wheat describe waiting as a “taut cord” underlying the ceremony marking Kenya’s independence, while others such as Ayi Kwei Armah’s Fragments suggest a new openness to Ghana’s future through characters who decide to “wait for whatever will come.”
 Rather than link waiting with refusal, these texts explore waiting as an experience and orientation in time that might be employed in active resistance to both colonial and neocolonial powers.
 Recuperating subversive aspects of the temporal dimensions of waiting appears to be at odds with the rhetoric of Kwame Nkrumah and other agitators for political independence.
 When studied together, however, postcolonial novels depict characters inhabiting waiting in various ways.
 Some characters utilize the language of waiting to critique the shortcomings of the postcolonial state and the damaging effects of neocolonialism, suggesting that the integration into civil society is still indefinitely deferred; for others waiting is a potential strategy of resistance, as characters refuse to labor in time with capitalism’s dictates, or they use times of enforced waiting to build community and to meditate on the past.

-Postcolonial Fiction and Colonial Time: Waiting for Now examines the temporal dimensions of waiting in postcolonial fiction, from Joseph Conrad’s Heart of Darkness to Sierra Leonean writer Ishmael Beah’s 2014 novel Radiance of Tomorrow.
+Postcolonial Fiction and Colonial Time: Waiting for Now (out now from Edinburgh University Press) examines the temporal dimensions of waiting in postcolonial fiction, from Joseph Conrad’s Heart of Darkness to Sierra Leonean writer Ishmael Beah’s 2014 novel Radiance of Tomorrow.
 Contrary to the widespread association of waiting with passivity or powerlessness, I argue that waiting can be re-appropriated as a strategy or cultural practice, producing possibilities for action and resistance.
 Waiting for Now contributes to the resurgence of interest in time within literary studies by demonstrating that waiting is integral to colonial regimes of time and postcolonial temporalities, from anticolonial nationalist movements for independence to forms of reconciliation after the aftermath of conflict.
 The book’s conclusion then takes a critical view of US American discourses of preemptive military strikes as “refusals to wait” in the War on Terror, which appropriate the radical potential of mid-century independence movements and their opposition to waiting.